 The department offers an Associate of Science degree with a major in Business.
-Graduation with an A.S. with a major in Business requires the courses listed below be completed with a 2.0 GPA and no more than three credit hours of D. The requirements for this major follow: undito
+Graduation with an A.S. with a major in Business requires the courses listed below be completed with a 2.0 GPA and no more than three credit hours of D. The major requirements for an Associate of Science Degree in Business follow:

-Creaits
+Credits

 ENG 108 College Writing & Research 3

 MAT 112 Finite Math (or 116, 130, 137, 147, 167) 3-5

 ACC 201 Introductory Financial Accounting 3

 ACC 202 Introductory Managerial Accounting 3

-ECO 260 Principles of Macroeconomics 3 3 3 3
+ECO 260 Principles of Macroeconomics 3

 ECO 261 Principles of Microeconomics 3

 FIN 301 Financial Management 3

 GBA 210 Business Statistics I OR

 MAT 132 Elementary Statistics 3

-GBA 211 3 3 3
+GBA 211 Business Law I 3 3 3

 GBA 220 Business Communication 3

-MGT 201 Microcomputer Applications OR
+MGT OR

-CSC 201 Microcomputer Applications 3
+CSC 201 3

-MGT 301 Management of Organizations 3 3 3 9
+MGT 305 Management of Organizations 3

 MKT Principles of Marketing 3

 Plus ni ine ho urs of approved electives 9

 TOTAL MAJOR CREDITS 48-50